 The business administration and accounting programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 This higher tier of accreditation is recognized by businesses worldwide as the preeminent marker of quality amongst business schools.

 SEBA also offers the following graduate degree programs:

 Professional Master’s of Business Administration with concentrations in Finance, Marketing, Business Analytics, International Business, and Entrepreneurship

 Executive Master’s Of Business Administration with concentrations in Business Analytics and Entrepreneurship

 Executive Doctorate in Business Administration

 Kalmanovitz School of Education

 The KSOE prepares students annually for certificates, credentials, and degrees.
 A bachelor’s degree in Leadership and Organizational Studies is offered for working adults.
 Master’s degrees are offered in education, teaching leadership, general counseling, marriage and family therapy and professional clinical counseling, school counseling, school psychology, career counseling, college student services, leadership, and educational leadership.
-The Teachers for Tomorrow program, in collaboration with the School of Liberal Arts’ (SOLA) JCL Program , features undergraduate teacher education pathways.
-Credential programs are offered in seven areas recognized by the California Commission on Teacher Credentialing: administrative services, teaching leadership, multiple subjects (K-8), single subject (secondary), school counseling, school psychology, and special education.
-The Educational Doctorate degree in Educational Leadership features an emphasis on social justice, collaborative learning, and community-based research.
+The Teachers for Tomorrow program, in collaboration with the School of Liberal Arts’ (SOLA) Justice Community and Leadership (JCL) program, features undergraduate teacher education pathways.
+Credential and certificate programs are offered in eight areas recognized by the California Commission on Teacher Credentialing: administrative services, teaching leadership, multiple subjects (K-8), single subject (secondary), Spanish bilingual teaching, school counseling, school psychology, and special education.
+The Educational Doctorate degree in Educational Leadership features an emphasis on equity, social justice, collaborative learning, and community-based research.